Education of Looked After and Previously Looked After Children

 The child's social worker must also inform the Designated Teacher at the child's school within 48 hours of the child becoming looked after and a Personal Education Plan meeting arranged.
 Regular liaison should then be maintained.

-The first PEP should be in place within the first 10 days of a child becoming Looked After.
+The first PEP should be initiated within the first 10 working days of a child becoming Looked After.